IBMDeveloperBNL/quicklab-wa/README.md

     - a cappuccino would be lovely
     - a latte please

-6. Open the `Try it Out` panel by clicking on the speech bubble in the upper right corner.
+6. Open the `Try it` panel by clicking on the speech bubble in the upper right corner.
 This allows you to test how your assistant will respond.
 7. Wait for the assistant to finish training, then type `can I order a coffee`.
 It should classify the intent as `#order-drink`.
 Even though you didn't train the intent on this exact sentence, Watson can still understand it.

     Note that because we haven't trained the assistant yet on how to respond, the answer is still `I didn't understand.
 You can try rephrasing.`.
 This will change once we create the dialog.